d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 Although it is not completely different, it changes a bit.

-You can fight this using some ensemble method such as *Bagging*, *Random Forest* or *Boosting*, but as I want to be able to interpret the results, this other methods are not as visual as this one.
+You can fight this using some ensemble method such as *Bagging*, *Random Forest* or *Boosting*, but as I'm particularly interested in easily visualizing the decision rules and potentially finding different patterns for different groups, I find this method a better fit for this particular problem.

 Since this algorithm is very sensitive to the `train` and `test` partition, I'm interested in having an estimation of the *accuracy* for *this kind of specification of the tree* and not only for the specific one I found.
 This can be achieved by the K-fold Cross-Validation.